 India has always been identified as a savings oriented economy with savings accounting for approximately 32% of GDP in the Indian economy.
-Out of this, a miniscule portion of around 5% is currently being invested into shares and debentures, with bank deposits forming close to 45% of the savings pie, and other investment avenues such as gold, real estate etc. taking their share from the rest.
+Out of this, a minuscule portion of around 5% is currently being invested into shares and debentures, with bank deposits forming close to 45% of the savings pie, and other investment avenues such as gold, real estate, etc. taking their share from the rest.

 This is mainly attributable to the mis-selling practices that have been adopted at large by the financial institutions of the country, and the rise in real estate prices.
 The damage has been done!
 A large number of retail investors have lost faith in equity-linked financial products, particularly mutual funds and insurance-linked investment instruments, and are hence moving to gold and real estate investments.

 Savings are very essential for any economy to grow.
 And what’s even more important is the channelization of these savings to productive sectors, like infrastructure, power, and utility development.
 However, more and more savings are currently being channelized towards buying gold, whose contribution to the Indian economy has majorly been counter-productive, and real estate.

 The shift of investments from equity-linked insurance and mutual fund products to the likes of gold and real estate is leading the economy into a spiral with its set of negative consequences on the economy.

 The increasing preference towards investing in gold has caused gold imports to double, putting pressure on the current account deficit.
 Had these savings been invested in honestly sold financial instruments, they would have been put to productive use and helped fund the long-term infrastructural needs of the country.

 Also, after the credit crises of 2008 educated central bankers worldwide, about the long-term negative impact of an asset pricing bubble on inflation in the economy, many economies learned from it.
 However, in India, increasing urbanization coupled with a shift in savings towards real estate investments has caused a steep increase in real estate prices.